MicrosoftDocs/Hololens/hololens/AppDeploy-Overview.md

 [Provisioning Packages](AppDeploy-ProvisioningPackage.md) allow you to install custom or Line of Business apps, allowing IT pros and administrators to quickly install apps to a local device(s) via USB.
 This can be done without an internet connection and for any identity type.

-Features for Installing via Provisioning Packages:
+Installing via Provisioning Packages is applicable for:
 * Line of Buisness (non-public) apps
 * Public apps (if offline installer is available)
 * USB side-load only